Stationary switching random walks

-We can also call it the {\it switching time}, because $\tau$ is the first time after which the increments of $Y$ are sampled from the distribution of $X_1$ after being sampled from that of $X_1'$ (if these distributions are different).
-When $\alpha=1$, this is the entrance time of $Y$ into $[0, \infty)$ from $(-\infty,0)$.
+When $\alpha=1$, this is simply the first entrance time of $Y$ into $[0, \infty)$ from $(-\infty,0)$.
+We can also call it the {\it switching time}, because $\tau$ is the first time after which the increments of $Y$ are sampled from the distribution of $X_1$ after being sampled from that of $X_1'$ (assuming that these distributions are different).
+Similarly, denote

-Assume that $Y$ is topologically recurrent, and let $\psi$ be a locally finite invariant measure of $Y$.
-Then $\tilde Y$ is topologically recurrent on $\tilde \ZZ$ and $\tilde \psi$ is its invariant measure.
-We will use Theorem 3.1 in \cite{MijatovicVysotskyMC}, which gives an invariant distribution for the sub-chain of $\tilde Y_n$ sampled at the moments of entrance into $\tilde \ZZ_+$ from $\tilde \ZZ_-$; the first term of this sub-chain is $Y_\tau$.
-This result applies because the measure $\tilde \psi$ is recurrent for $\tilde Y$, in the sense that this chain returns with probability~1 to every Borel subset $B$ of $\tilde \ZZ$ when started from $\tilde \psi$-a.e.\ $x \in B$.
-This recurrence of $\tilde \psi$ follows from ~\cite[Lemma~3.1.b]{MijatovicVysotskyMC} since $\tilde \ZZ$ can be covered by a sequence of bounded open sets, all of which have finite measure $\tilde \psi$.